limittester-colab/tcp_iot/README.md

 like in the multi-client program which sent the ipc msg to the aux_client which then sent it to the server

+in the 'Arduino' directory:
+receiver_board.ino - OnDataRecv() is a callback that gets data from the espnow slaves and sends it to the server (239) via tcp sender_board_1.ino - espnow sends fake data sender_board_2.ino - espnow sends fake data plus this board has a pushbutton sender_board_3.ino - espnow sends fake data

+data_xfer_client2.ino - a test program that just sends data via tcpip (192.168.88.237) could possibly be used with other clients using diff. ip addr

+in the 'esp-idf' directory:
+main.c, my_slave.c - taken from the espnow_basic_example/espnow_basic_slave
+my_master.c - taken from the espnow_basic_example/espnow_basic_master
+tcp_client_main.c, tcp_client_v4.c - taken from sockets/tcp_client
+the tcp_client_v4.c has the code taken from the espnow master so it will collect espnow data from the slaves (more than 1 copy of the main.c/my_slave.c)

 some interesting esp-idf examples:
 	sockets/non_blocking/main/non_blocking_socket_example.c
 	sockets/tcp_client_multi_net/main/tcp_client_multiple.c